Ligurian language: Geographic extent

 The Mentonasc dialect, spoken in the East of the County of Nice, is considered to be a transitional Occitan dialect to Ligurian; conversely, Roiasc and Pignasc spoken further North in the Eastern margin of the County are Ligurian dialects with Occitan influences.

 Description

 As a Gallo-Italic language, Ligurian is most closely related to the Lombard, Piedmontese and Emilian-Romagnol languages, all of which are spoken in neighboring provinces.
 Unlike the aforementioned languages, however, it exhibits distinct Italian features.
-No link has been demonstrated by linguistic evidence between Romance Ligurian and the Ligurian language of the ancient Ligurian populations, in the form of a substrate or otherwise.
-Only the toponyms are known to have survived from ancient Ligurian, the name Liguria itself being the most obvious example.
+No link has, thus far, been demonstrated by linguistic evidence between Romance Ligurian and the Ligurian language of the ancient Ligurian populations, in the form of a substrate or otherwise.
+Very little is known about ancient Ligurian itself due to the lack of inscriptions and the unknown origin of the Ligurian people.
+Only onomastics and toponyms are known to have survived from ancient Ligurian, the name Liguria itself being the most obvious example.

 Variants

 Most important variants of the Ligurian language are: